Trade Policy, Joint Legislative Oversight Committee

 Notices of Upcoming Meetings

 GovDelivery provides a convenient way to be notified of upcoming meetings by e-mail.
 You may subscribe online at https://public.govdelivery.com/accounts/WALEG/subscriber/new.
 For a bi-monthly list of all upcoming Senate & House Committee meetings, subscribe to the Combined Meeting Schedule.
-To receive change notice emails for this Joint Committee, subscribe to the Senate Economic Development, Trade & Innovation Committee or the House Community & Economic Development & Housing.
+To receive change notice emails for this Joint Committee, subscribe to the Senate Trade and Economic Development Committee or the House Technology and Economic Development Committee.